jasper-seinhorst/yeoman-codeigniter-module/README.md

 Yeoman tool to create a CodeIgniter module

 # Usage
-Call Yeomann with command "yo codeigniter-module"
+Call Yeomann with command `yo codeigniter-module`